7 best soccer bars in Sydney

 The Flynn/Dave Gee

 Part smart restaurant, part sports bar, The Flynn on Bligh Street is specifically geared to the post-work crowd – it doesn’t even operate on Saturdays and Sundays.
-Despite that, it’s the kind of place you’ll want to bring a client amid 1940s’-style decor – you might even get away with entertaining them during International Happy Hour, 5pm-7pm, extended for Matildas games during the Women’s World Cup, with pints at A$8 and jugs A$16.
+Despite that, it’s the kind of place you’ll want to bring a client amid 1940s’-style decor – you might even get away with entertaining them during International Happy Hour, 5pm-7pm, extended for vital games involving the Socceroos and the Matildas.

 Cocktails might be the way to go, and the wine list, mainly antipodean/New World, is extensive.
 And wherever you sit, you shouldn’t be too far from a screen.